snikket-im/snikket-server/docs/setup/quickstart.md

 ---
-title: "Quick-start guide"
+title: "Snikket quick-start guide"
+subtitle: "How to set up a self-hosted Snikket instance"
+linktitle: "Quick-start"
+description: "This guide will help you set up your self-hosted Snikket instance."
-date: 2020-01-14T16:32:02Z
+date: 2022-01-25T12:32:02Z
+weight: 10
 ---

-# Introduction
+{{< lead >}}
 Hi, welcome!
-This is a guide to help you set up your own [Snikket service](/service/).
+In this guide we will help you set up your own instance of [Snikket](/service/).
 Once it is set up, you will be able to invite others to join you using the [Snikket app](/app/) and chat over your own private messaging server!
 Right, let's get started...

-!!! warning

-    Heads up!
-Snikket is currently in its early stages (we launched at FOSDEM 2020!).
-Although you can use Snikket today, there are many features that are still to come, and we're working on improving the setup experience.

-    If you have any questions, feedback, or words of encouragement, we'd love to hear from you!
-Email us at feedback@snikket.org.
+{{< /lead >}}

 ## Requirements